-CDFW performed baseline VES in the Gold Lake Reservoir area in 2001.
-Staff encountered a small breeding SNYLF population occupying four ponds.
-Nineteen years of occasional monitoring data suggest the Gold Lake Reservoir area SNYLF population is currently stable, despite its small size (Figure 5).
-The primary location of interest for SNYLF conservation is Goose Lake (Figure 6), in which CDFW and PNF personnel have occasionally observed egg masses (Figure 7).
+CDFW performed baseline VES in the Gold Lake Reservoir area in 2001, during which staff encountered a small breeding SNYLF population occupying four ponds.
+Twenty years of occasional monitoring data suggest the Gold Lake Reservoir area SNYLF population is currently stable, despite its small size (Figure 4).
+The primary location of interest for SNYLF conservation is Goose Lake (Figure 5), in which CDFW and PNF personnel have occasionally observed egg masses (Figure 6).
 Detections have remained relatively consistent, albeit low, since CDFW began survey efforts in 2001.
-Observations of SNYLF adults and egg masses were greater in 2019 than in any other previous survey year.
+Observations of SNYLF adults were lower in 2020 than in the previous three survey years.
 However, observer bias, variation in survey effort, weather conditions, habitat complexity, and the low number of detections all make deriving trends difficult.
-For example, in 2019, CDFW surveyed 17 ponds in the Gold Lake Reservoir area, whereas CDFW staff only surveyed three ponds in 2017.
-CDFW will continue to survey the Gold Lake Reservoir area at least every other year to monitor SNYLF population trends over time.
-CDFW plans to survey the Gold Lake Reservoir area in 2020.
+For example, in 2019, CDFW surveyed 17 ponds in the Gold Lake Reservoir area, compared to only three ponds in 2017.